De Young Museum: Architecture

 The current building was completed by architects Jacques Herzog, Pierre de Meuron and Fong + Chan and opened on October 15, 2005.
 Structural, civil and geotechnical engineering was provided by Rutherford + Chekene; Arup Group provided mechanical and electrical engineering.
 Herzog & de Meuron won the competition in January 1999 beating out other short-listed architects Tadao Ando and Antoine Predock.
 The terrain and seismic activity in San Francisco posed a challenge for the designers Herzog & de Meuron and principal architects Fong & Chan.
 To help withstand future earthquakes, "[the building] can move up to three feet (91 centimeters) due to a system of ball-bearing sliding plates and viscous fluid dampers that absorb kinetic energy and convert it to heat".

 A new museum structure located in the middle of an urban park was initially controversial.
 San Francisco voters twice defeated bond measures that were to fund the new museum project.
-After the second defeat, the museum itself planned to relocate to a location in the Financial District.
-However, an effort led by generous supporters arose and kept the museum in the Golden Gate Park.
+After the second defeat, the museum itself planned to relocate to a location in the Financial District until donors came forward to allow the museum to stay in Golden Gate Park.

 The designers were sensitive to the appearance of the building in its natural setting.
 Walter J. Hood, a landscape architect based in Oakland, California, designed the museum's new gardens.
 The entire exterior is clad in 163118 sqft of copper, which is expected to eventually oxidize and take on a greenish tone and a distinct texture to echo the nearby eucalyptus.
-In order to further harmonize with the surroundings, shapes were cut into the top to reveal gardens and courtyards where 48 trees had been planted, the giant tree-ferns that form a backdrop for the museum entrance are particularly dramatic.
+In order to further harmonize with the surroundings, shapes were cut into the top to reveal gardens and courtyards where 48 trees had been planted; the giant tree-ferns that form a backdrop for the museum entrance are particularly dramatic.
 5.12 acres (20,700 square meters) of new landscaping were planted as well, with 344 transplanted trees and 69 historic boulders.
 The building is clad with variably perforated and dimpled copper plates, whose patina will slowly change through exposure to the elements.
 This exterior facade was developed and fabricated by engineers at Zahner.
-A 144 ft.
-(44 m) observation tower allows visitors to see much of Golden Gate Park's Music Concourse (see below) and rises above the Park's treetops, providing a view of the Golden Gate and Marin Headlands.

-The twisting 144 foot (44 m) tall tower is a distinctive feature, and can be seen rising above the canopy of Golden Gate Park from many areas of San Francisco.
-The museum offers a two-floor museum store, free access to the lobby and tower, and a full-service cafe with outdoor seating in the Osher Sculpture Garden.